brodock/lita-queue/README.md

 * lita unqueue me
 * lita queue next?
 * lita queue next!

+The following commands will be available in a further version:
 * lita queue rotate!
 * lita queue = [<new_queue,comma_separated>]